fu4303/portfolio-cassiecodes/src/posts/making-an-interactive-avatar.md

 😇 another _super important_ bit is checking whether the user has a preference set in their OS for reduced motion.
 Some people have vestibular disorders and get mega quesy when looking at animations.

-I pop this at the start of all my animation functions.
+I pop this check at the start of all my animation functions, and return out if necessary.

 ```js
 const safeToAnimate = window.matchMedia('(prefers-reduced-motion: no-preference)')